• Skip to primary navigation

 They even named a planet, Mars, after their god of war because it appeared red in the night sky.
 Fast forward to the Middle Ages, and red was a favorite among European royals.
 They used a rare and expensive red dye made from crushed insects called cochineal to make their clothing, making red a symbol of wealth and luxury.

-Don't miss our other color fun facts including Orange, Yellow, Green, and Blue.
+Don't miss our other color fun facts including Orange, Yellow, Green, Blue, and Purple.

 Where Did the Word Red Come From?